Resources to Get Help

 Provides an interconnected online resource across Native Nations about recovery for individuals, families, and communities.

-The National Congress of American Indians - Provides resources and information regarding conferences and other events useful to tribes fighting the opioid epidemic.
+Provides resources and information regarding conferences and other events useful to tribes fighting the opioid epidemic.

 Offers a wide range of culturally-based resources to help Native Americans and Alaska Natives fight addiction and achieve sobriety and well-being.